DevrajK721/CryptoXQuant-Alpha/README.md

-# CryptoXQuant-Alpha (Project CxQ-A)
+# Crypto_TS_Modeling
-A multi-faceted research project into a complex alpha incorporating and combining the usage of classical time series models, LSTMs and statistical learning techniques to find a dynamic alpha to optimize a Cryptocurrency portfolio.
+A research project for ARIMA-GARCH Model Fitting alongside computation of a covariance matrix between numerous assets in order to optimize a portfolio for multiple trading frequencies.

 **Note: This project is purely for interest and research purposes.
 I am not responsible for any losses that occur as a result of using this GitHub Repository, please use at your own risk.**

 ## Brief Description
 Multi-Disciplinary Quantitative Trading Strategy invoking the usage of:
+- Manipulation of Time Series Data to ensure stationarity using ADF and KPSS Tests.
 - Classic Time Series Modeling (ARIMA-GARCH Joint Model) `C++` with `PyBind11` for efficiency
-- Long-Short-Term-Memory (LSTM) Model (Form of Recurrent Neural Network (RNN)) `tensorflow` with `metal` support (MacOS X)
-- Classical Statistical Learning Techniques
 - Computation of covariance between assets
-- Combining multi-faceted strategy into single alpha which will be used in parrallel with the asset relations to compute the most optimal low-risk high-return (efficient frontier) portfolios.
+- Combining multi-faceted strategy into single alpha which will be used in parallel with the asset relations to compute the most optimal low-risk high-return (efficient frontier) portfolios.

 ## Usage
 ### Hidden Files